rslifka/elasticity/README.md

 # Omit credentials to use the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables
 # jobflow = Elasticity::JobFlow.new

+# NOTE: Amazon requires that all new accounts specify a VPC subnet when launching jobs.
+# If you're on an existing account, this is unnecessary however new AWS accounts require
+# subnet IDs be specified when launching jobs.
+# jobflow.ec2_subnet_id = 'YOUR_SUBNET_ID_HERE'

 # This is the first step in the jobflow - running a custom jar
 step = Elasticity::CustomJarStep.new('s3n://elasticmapreduce/samples/cloudburst/cloudburst.jar')